earthlab-education/treebeard/README.md

 Note: Beware the notebooks will download these aerial imagery tiles and LIDAR tiles for you.
 Please review the download destinations accordingly for your needs.

+## Output Folder Location
+This workflow uses the EarthyPy libary.
+This library has a default data directory, and the sub directories set up used in the code have the EarthPy directory as parent.
+You can change your parent directory by adjusting the "data_dir" path variable near the beginning of the notebooks.

 ## Project Workflow

 ![Treebeard Project Workflow](images/project_workflow.png)